nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Parameters

 * `sdr`: handle to the ION SDR obtained through `ionAttach` or `bp_attach`
-* `*from`: pointer to the location where size number of bytes of data are to be copied into the allocated space in the SDR
+* `*from`: pointer to the location where several bytes (specified by `size`) of data are to be copied into the allocated space in the SDR
 * `size`: size of the block to allocate

 Return Value

 * address of the allocated space: success
-* 0: failure
+* 0: Failure

 Example Call